mgrmtech/fidelius-cli/README.md

     	<sender-public-key>\;
     ```

     -   `--filepath` (or `-f`) · The `--filepath` flag can be used to provide the CLI its parameters (command and the subsequent arguments) from a text file.
-This can be used to circumvent Windows' terminals' ["This command is too long" (>8192 characters) limitation](https://docs.microsoft.com/en-us/troubleshoot/windows-client/shell-experience/command-line-string-limitation) in case of long input strings.
+This can be used as a workaround to the Windows' terminals' ["This command is too long" (>8192 characters) limitation](https://docs.microsoft.com/en-us/troubleshoot/windows-client/shell-experience/command-line-string-limitation) in case of long input strings.

     ```
     ./fidelius-cli -f /path/to/params/file.txt